purduesigbots/pros-docs/v5/okapi/api/control/async/async-controller-factory.rst

 =============== ===================================================================
  Parameters
 =============== ===================================================================
- imaxVel         The maximum possible velocity. imaxAccel       The maximum possible acceleration. imaxJerk        The maximum possible jerk. ichassis        The chassis to control.
+ imaxVel         The maximum possible velocity in m/s. imaxAccel       The maximum possible acceleration in m/s/s. imaxJerk        The maxiumm possible jerk in m/s/s/s. ichassis        The chassis to control.
 =============== ===================================================================